 It clip is metal and strong so it will stay in place.
 It comes with a windscreen, although it doesn’t always stay in place.

 This mic uses a standard 3.5 mm microphone jack, so it’s not recommended for smartphones, but works great with laptops, DSLRs and digital recorders.

-The Sony ECM-44 is a step up than the previous wired lavalier mics.
-It uses an XLR connector, which means you’ll need a mixer, analog-to-digital converter or other device (like a Zoom recorder) with an XLR input.
+The Sony ECM-44 is a step up when compared to the previous wired lavalier mics.
+It uses an XLR connector, which means you’ll need a mixer, analog-to-digital converter or another device (like a Zoom recorder) with an XLR input.
 These can be used on stage or with a portable Zoom recorder.

 It comes with 2 metal clips: one clip for a single mic and one clip for dual lav mics.
 The wire is thick and sturdy and it has the option to use battery power.

-The sound quality is accurate and feels natural – although you should consider this a cross between the above “entry-level” mics and more professional models.
+The sound quality is accurate and feels natural – although you should consider this a cross between the above “entry-level” mics and more professional models (below).

 Audio-Technica AT899 Subminiature

 Our next wired lavalier mic recommendation is the Audio-Technica AT899 Subminiature.
 It uses phantom and battery power, has a low profile and has amazing sound quality (don’t be fooled by its small size).
 This mic, as well as the next few, are a big step up in terms of sound quality – and price.

 The microphone is 5 mm in diameter and is easily hidden.
 It comes with full complement of accessories:

 - magnet clip and lanyard (black models only)